bfritz/homelab-bootstrap/README.md

 Replaces a similar setup with [Seagate DockStar] running [ArchLinux ARM] and [Shorewall] that served as my home router for many years.

+### rpi-gem

+Minimal image intended to bridge [GreenEye Monitor] from Brultech Research to home network using Raspberry Pi Zero W.  Connection from Pi to GEM is via USB-to-RS232 dongle.

 ### rpi-k0s-controller

 [k0s] controller node for Raspberry Pi 4.
 Intended as foundation for